Skip to main content

 Please email the following evidence to grants.bursaries@durham.ac.uk.

-A copy of your student finance notification from Student Finance England (or equivalent) confirming the total amount of Maintenance Loan awarded to you for the final year of your undergraduate degree programme.
+A copy of your student finance notification from Student Finance England (or equivalent) confirming the total maintenance loan awarded to you for the final year of your undergraduate degree programme.

-On rare occasions, the amount of Maintenance Loan awarded is lower than the amount to which a student's household income entitles them (usually due to an overpayment in a previous academic year).
-If this applies to you, please send us the relevant correspondence from Student Finance England (or equivalent).
+This serves as a proxy for your household income, as assessed by Student Finance England (or the equivalent).
+On rare occasions, the maintenance loan awarded is less than the amount to which a student's household income entitles them (usually due to an overpayment in a previous academic year).
+If this applies to you, please send us the relevant correspondence from Student Finance England (or the equivalent).

-Please note that applicants' eligibility for Durham Master's Bursaries may only be demonstrated by their household income in their final year of undergraduate study as assessed by Student Finance England or equivalent (for which the amount of maintenance loan received stands as a proxy for non-Durham Graduates).
+Please note that applicants' eligibility for Durham Masters Bursaries may be demonstrated only by their household income in their final year of undergraduate study, as assessed by Student Finance England or an equivalent body (for which the amount of maintenance loan received serves as a proxy for non-Durham Graduates).
 We will not accept any other evidence of household income apart from:

-• Household income in the final year of undergraduate study, as assessed by Student Finance England (or equivalent) made available to Durham University by the Student Loans Company's online portal (Durham graduates).
+• Household income in the final year of undergraduate study, as assessed by Student Finance England (or equivalent) and made available to Durham University via the Student Loans Company's online portal (Durham graduates).

-• Household income in the final year of undergraduate study, as demonstrated by the maintenance loan awarded and confirmed by the applicant's student finance notification from Student Finance England or equivalent (non-Durham graduates).
+• Household income in the final year of undergraduate study, as demonstrated by the maintenance loan awarded and confirmed in the applicant's student finance notification from Student Finance England or equivalent (non-Durham graduates).

-Please note that, as Postgraduate Master's Loans are not income-assessed, they cannot be used as evidence of eligibility for the Durham Master's Bursary Scheme.
+Please note: as Postgraduate Master's Loans are not income-assessed, they cannot serve as evidence of eligibility for the Durham Master's Bursary Scheme.

 4. Selection process